25prabhu10/notes/docs/Languages/JavaScript/React/Hooks.md

   );
 };

-// Hook
+// custom Hook
-// Parameter is the boolean, with default "false" value const useToggle = (initialState: boolean = false): [boolean, any] => {
+// parameter is the boolean, with default "false" value const useToggle = (initialState: boolean = false): [boolean, any] => {
-  // Initialize the state
+  // initialize the state
   const [state, setState] = useState<boolean>(initialState);

-  // Define and memorize toggler function in case we pass down the component,
+  // define and memorize toggler function in case we pass down the component,
-  // This function change the boolean value to it's opposite value const toggle = useCallback((): void => setState((state) => !state), []);
+  // this function change the boolean value to it's opposite value const toggle = useCallback((): void => setState((state) => !state), []);

   return [state, toggle];